 "she was damnably curst & shrewd"

 Championing unique perspectives and emerging artists, Shrewd Productions is focused on women's voices, new plays, and work developed though a collaborative artistic approach.
-We are committed to creating high-quality theatrical experiences that are thoughtful, provocative, and entertaining, featuring the work of female and LGBT artists as we seek to provide a broader array of voices in American theatre and for Austin audiences.
+We are committed to creating high-quality theatrical experiences that are thoughtful, provocative, and entertaining, featuring the work of women, LGBTQ, and BIPOC artists as we seek to provide a broader array of voices in American theatre and for Austin audiences.

-Recent productions include the world premieres/first productions of Hold Me Well by Eva Suter, Emma When You Need Her by Rudy Ramirez and Ensemble, Liz Fisher's Deus Ex Machina, Katie Bender's Still Now, Reina Hardy's Glassheart, Jenny Connell Davis' The Dragon Play and Beth Burns' The Long Now as well as critically lauded productions of Charles Mee's Big Love directed by Robert Faires at the Long Center, and Joshua Conkel’s multi-award winning MilkMilkLemonade.
-Previous Shrewd productions include the world premieres of Monika Bustamante's Io: a myth about you and Stillborn: a bedtime story, and Cyndi Williams' Where Are They Now?; regional premieres of Kidnapped by Craigslist by Katie Goan and Nitra Gutierrez and Trash Anthems by Dan Dietz; and original collaborations Cheater, Feast of Fools and Xmas Unwrapped.
-This past season, Shrewd launched the Shakespeare: REPRESENT series with their gender-fluid, female-dominated twist on As You Like It, directed by Lily Wolff.
+Recent productions include the world premieres/first productions of Alabaster by Audrey Cefaly, Jump by Charly Evon Simpson, The Afterparty by Reina Hardy, The Madres by Stephanie Alison Walker, Hold Me Well by Eva Suter, Emma When You Need Her by Rudy Ramirez and Ensemble, Liz Fisher's Deus Ex Machina, Katie Bender's Still Now, Reina Hardy's Glassheart, Jenny Connell Davis' The Dragon Play and Beth Burns' The Long Now as well as critically acclaimed productions of Megan Gogerty’s Lady Macbeth and Her Pal, Megan, Lauren Gunderson's The Revolutionists, Shrewd’s gender-fluid take on As You Like It, Charles Mee's Big Love, and Joshua Conkel’s multi-award winning MilkMilkLemonade.
+Previous Shrewd productions include the world premieres of Monika Bustamante's Io: a myth about you and Stillborn: a bedtime story, and Cyndi Williams' Where Are They Now?; regional premieres of Kidnapped by Craigslist by Katie Goan and Nitra Gutierrez and Trash Anthems by Dan Dietz; and original collaborations Cheater, Feast of Fools, Camp Shrewd, and Xmas Unwrapped.
+This past season, Shrewd launched the episodic play-by-mail Letters From Camp Shrewd by Reina Hardy, Trey Deason, Krysta Gonzales, and Briandaniel Oglesby.

 “'Emma When You Need Her' is a piece bursting with energy and fire, a piece of dynamite and dance, celebrating the life of this history-making revolutionary, while always reminding us of the harsh things she went through, and the hard times our nation, and the world, were facing...
 It’s one of the most powerful pieces I’ve seen in some time, and one that I cannot recommend enough."